sudis/GCommands/docs/commandparameters/useronly.md

 };
 ```

-Enter the member id in the `ownerOnly` parameter.
+Enter the member id in the `userOnly` parameter.